Ptyodactylus puiseuxi

-Ptyodactylus puiseuxi, common names Israeli fan-fingered gecko and Syrian fan-fingered gecko, is a species of lizard in the family Phyllodactylidae.
-The species is endemic to the Middle East.
+Ptyodactylus puiseuxi, also known commonly as the Israeli fan-fingered gecko, the northern fan-footed gecko, and the Syrian fan-fingered gecko, is a species of lizard in the family Phyllodactylidae.
+The species is native to the Middle East.

 Etymology

-The specific name, puiseuxi, is in honor of French astronomer Victor Alexandre Puiseux.
+The specific name, puiseuxi, is in honour of French astronomer Victor Alexandre Puiseux.

 Description

-P. puiseuxi is a medium-sized gecko.
+Ptyodactylus puiseuxi is a medium-sized gecko.
 It is light to dark brown, with numerous white spots on the dorsal surface.
 The head is large and triangular.
 The tail has several white bands, and is shorter than the overall head and body length (snout-to-vent length).
 The dorsal scales are small and granular.

 Geographic range

-P. puiseuxi is found in Iraq, Israel, Jordan, Lebanon, Saudi Arabia, and Syria.
+Ptyodactylus puiseuxi is found in Iraq, Israel, Jordan, Lebanon, Saudi Arabia, and Syria.

-Habitat and behaviour
+Habitat

+The preferred natural habitats of Ptyodactylus puiseuxi are desert and shrubland, at elevations up to 1,990 m, but it has also been found in artificial habitats such as rural gardens.

+Behaviour

-P. puiseuxi usually emerges after dark to feed, but can be seen in rocky, shady areas, and near caves.
+Ptyodactylus puiseuxi usually emerges after dark to feed, but can be seen in rocky, shady areas, and near caves.